The mission of the Albin Polasek Foundation, Inc., is to promote

 Welcome to the inspired world of internationally acclaimed Czech-American sculptor Albin Polasek.
 We invite you to explore his home, galleries and sculpture gardens located in the heart of Winter Park, Florida, on Lake Osceola.
 At the Polasek, you will discover the story of the life and work of one of the 20th century’s pre-eminent sculptors, Albin Polasek, while enjoying experiences with historic architecture and the abundance of nature.

-The Polasek is one of Winter Park’s cultural keystones.
+The Polasek Museum is one of Winter Park’s cultural keystones.
 Our roots date back to a time when there were very few arts institutions in Central Florida.
 Mr. Polasek dedicated himself to creating the museum almost a half century ago.
 Along with his wife Emily Muska Kubat Polasek, he established the Albin Polasek Foundation and the Albin Polasek Museum & Sculpture Gardens in 1961 as a permanent home for his art, or as he called his sculptures, “his children,” and opened the residence, galleries, gardens and chapel to the public.

-The Albin Polasek Foundation (APF) remains dedicated to our mission and to contributing to the cultural richness of our region.
+The Albin Polasek Foundation (APF) remains dedicated to our mission of life-long learning and contributing to the cultural richness of our region.
 In addition to operating the museum, the APF has donated numerous sculptures to the cities of Winter Park and Orlando.
 Reproductions of Albin Polasek’s works are featured throughout Winter Park, including sites at the Public Library, City Hall, and Central Park.

 Over the past decade the Albin Polasek Foundation has devoted great resources into conserving our art collection, enlarging the gardens, stabilizing our historic buildings and being a proactive member of our region's rich cultural heritage.